 #SBATCH -p <partition=queue_name> where

 <queue_name> is the name of the queue/partition (Table 1. column 1)

 Table 1 summarises important specifications for each queue such as run time limits and the number of CPU core limits.
-If the queue is not selected, SLURM will schedule the job to the queue
+If the queue is not specified, SLURM will schedule the job to the queue

 short-serial by default.